ProteinIQ

 How big is the human genome?

-The newer Telomere-to-Telomere CHM13 assembly gives a related but not identical answer.
-The 2022 T2T paper reported a complete 3.055-billion-base-pair sequence for chromosomes 1-22 and X, closing many repetitive regions that earlier human genome sequencing references left unresolved.[3]
+The Telomere-to-Telomere CHM13 assembly gives a related but different total.
+Its 2022 paper reported 3.055 billion base pairs for complete versions of chromosomes 1-22 and X, closing many repetitive regions left unresolved in earlier human genome sequencing references.[3]

-For most public uses, "about 3.1 billion base pairs per copy" is the right answer.
-For technical work, name the assembly and whether you are counting all scaffolds, only placed chromosomes, gaps, or non-gap bases.
+For a general answer, 3.1 billion base pairs per haploid copy is the clearest figure.
+Technical comparisons should name the assembly and state whether the count includes all scaffolds, only placed chromosomes, gaps, or non-gap bases.

 UnitHuman genome sizeWhat the unit means